Yannick Salem

-Yannick Salem Louniangou is a former professional footballer who played as a forward.
+Yannick Salem Louniangou (born 29 March 1983) is a former professional footballer who played as a forward.
 Born in France, he represented Congo at international level.

 Club career

 The first three clubs that Salem played for were Grenoble, Créteil and Châteauroux.
 In 2005, he moved to Dutch team De Graafschap before joining AGOVV Apeldoorn in 2006.
 He went on a trial with Nottingham Forest in August 2007.
 In 2008 Salem moved to Belgian club K.S.K.
 Beveren and then the following season to German side Eintracht Trier having agreed a two-year contract until summer 2011.

 On 30 October 2010, Salem signed a short-term deal at Stockport County in England.

 International career

 Salem was called up to the Congo national team on a number of occasions.
 He made his debut in an African Cup Of Nations qualifier against Zambia in 2007, and has at least a further two caps from friendlies in 2009 against North Korea and Angola.
 He was also called up for a game against Morocco, but had to withdraw from the squad.